There are a number of different types of weapon offences under English law. The primary weapon offences can be summarised as:

 The law recognises three categories of offensive weapon:

-- those where objects are made for use for causing injury to the person.
-This is legally classified as an ‘offensive weapon per se’; examples could be, knives (‘flick’ knives, kitchen knives, butterfly knives), pepper sprays, knuckledusters, nunchucks, etc
+- Those where objects are made for use for causing injury to the person.
+These items are legally classified as ‘offensive weapons per se’ and include flick knives, kitchen knives, butterfly knives, pepper sprays, knuckle dusters and nunchucks

-- those where objects are adapted for such a purpose (i.e. to cause injury to the person).
-This covers items that would otherwise be incapable of causing injury but have been changed so that they now can e.g. – a sock containing a snooker ball, a sharpened stick or a sharpened snooker cue, a water pistol filled with acid, etc
+- Those where objects are adapted for such a purpose, i.e. to cause injury to a person.
+This includes items that would otherwise be incapable of causing injury but have been changed so that they now can, for example a sock containing a snooker ball, a sharpened stick or a sharpened snooker cue, or a water pistol filled with acid

-- those where objects are not so made or adapted, but carried with the intention of causing injury to the person- e.g. – a cup of bleach carried with the intent of throwing into someone’s face to cause injury, sharpened nail scissors, a baseball bat, etc
+- Those where objects are not so made or adapted but carried with the intention of causing injury to the person, for example a cup of bleach carried with the intent of throwing it into someone’s face to cause injury, sharpened nail scissors or a baseball bat

-Individuals have been, on occasions, accused of possessing an offensive weapon due to the fact that they have had articles which could be offensive weapons in law but that they have had for perfectly innocent reasons.
-For example, articles that have been used in connection with work or home DIY such as Stanley Knives or hammers can be mistaken as offensive weapons by overzealous or inept police officers.
+On occasion, individuals have been accused of possessing an offensive weapon due to the fact that they have had articles which could be offensive weapons in law on their person, which they have had for perfectly innocent reasons.
+For example, articles that have been used in connection with work or home DIY such as utility knives or hammers can be mistaken as offensive weapons by overzealous police officers.

-Where an individual carries a weapon for his own protection, and can show on a balance of probabilities that he fears an ‘imminent attack’, this is capable of constituting a reasonable excuse; but the words “imminent attack” not being defined in law, it is for the court to determine how imminent, how soon, how likely and how serious the anticipated attack has to be to allow a reasonable excuse.
+Where an individual carries a weapon for their own protection and can show on a balance of probabilities that they fear an ‘imminent attack’, this is capable of constituting a reasonable excuse.
+With the words ‘imminent attack’ not being defined in law, it is for the court to determine how imminent, how soon, how likely and how serious the anticipated attack has to be to allow a reasonable excuse.

-Previous cases in the higher courts suggest that, as a matter of law, where an accused has been attacked and fears that it might be repeated, carrying a weapon for a day or two after the attack may be regarded as ‘reasonable’, bearing in mind all of the other circumstances.
+Previous cases in the higher courts suggest that – as a matter of law – where an accused has been attacked and fears that the offence might be repeated, carrying a weapon for a day or two after the attack may be regarded as ‘reasonable’, bearing in mind all of the other circumstances.

-Forgetfulness that one has/had an offensive weapon on their person alone cannot be a reasonable excuse for having an offensive weapon, but the combination of forgetfulness and the circumstances of the article’s acquisition may be.
+Forgetfulness that one has or had an offensive weapon on their person alone cannot be a reasonable excuse for carrying an offensive weapon, but the combination of forgetfulness and the circumstances of the article’s acquisition may be.

 If one is relying on a defence of lawful authority or reasonable excuse the burden and standard of proof is on the accused and is the balance of probabilities.

-Possession of an offensive weapon is a very serious offence which normally carries a term of imprisonment.
-The maximum sentence which can be handed down in the magistrates’ court is 6 months imprisonment and/or a fine (for a single offence) and at the Crown Court the maximum sentence is four years imprisonment and/or a fine.
+The possession of an offensive weapon is an extremely serious offence which normally carries a term of imprisonment.
+The maximum sentence which can be handed down in the magistrates’ court is 6 months imprisonment and/or a fine (for a single offence).
+At the crown court, the maximum sentence is four years imprisonment and/or a fine.

 It is therefore illegal to carry any knife in public, even if you’re not behaving in a threatening manner and don’t plan to use it.